Ayagikei/LifeUp-Wiki/docs/en/guide/hello_lifeup.md

-**LifeUp is a special gamify To-Do and habit development application.**
+**LifeUp is a unique gamify To-Do and habit forming android application.**

 It is different from some gamify app that is incorporated into the built -in game.